What to do

 We compare your income to other San Franciscans by using AMI.
 100% AMI is the middle number when looking at a list of all San Francisco incomes.
 AMI also depends on household size.

-2. Calculate the percentage of your AMI level
+Find your AMI level

 AMI is updated every year by the Federal Department of Housing & Urban Development (HUD).
 HUD uses data from the census and the American Community Survey.
 They calculate 100% AMI for a family or 4 for cities and regions across the entire United States.

 HUD publishes 2 AMI charts, typically by early April.
 One chart is adjusted higher in recognition of the high housing costs in San Francisco.
 The other chart is the unadjusted calculation.
 Most City services use the unadjusted chart.

 For City housing programs, we calculate nontaxable income and your dependents' income differently, if it helps you qualify.
 Read more about these special income calculations.